audiopixel/pixelmixer/README.md

 ## Terminology ##

+A Clip is simply a shader wrapped in a object with additional timing, scaling, and input controls.
+Wrapping a shader in a clip allows us to play it back at any size and at any animation speed.

+A Pod is a way to group and mix clips to be blended and positioned as one.
+Pods can then be mixed into other pods.
+Pods can also be represented many times over in many places.
+An example of this could be to take one shader and display it in two different places, perhaps with the second instance mirrored or scaled.

+Once a shader has been loaded into a clip, it can be positioned with a pod, and then mixed into the main mix inside a Channel.

 **node**: A single light unit or RGB pixel.
 Usually represented as a particle on screen, but can be represented in many ways.